-Life guard stations along the beaches are manned from July 1st through September 12th.
+Lifeguard stations along the beaches are manned from July 1 to September 12.

-Power boats, yachts, jet skis and sail boats must stay outside clearly marked boundaries.
+Motorboats, yachts, jet skis and sailboats must remain outside the clearly marked boundaries.

-Most of the time the surf is very gentle – and frequently almost non-existent.
+Most of the time, the surf is very gentle – and often almost non-existent.

-Unlike at many beaches in Western Europe, there’s hardly any tide either.
+Unlike many beaches in Western Europe, the tide is also barely noticeable.

 However, families with small children and people who cannot swim should be aware that most beaches slope steeply just steps into the water.
-In other words, in most places the water gets deep just a few feet from the beach.
+In other words, in most places the water gets deep only a few meters from the beach.

 Another beach very well suited to people with small children is the newly created extension of Platja de Blanes.
 It is right next to the yacht harbor and the port of Blanes.

 This beach, which also has a gentle slope into the water, was formed during the remodeling and expansion of the harbor.